 integral values answering questions like `how much' and `how many', in which

-case it should be used instead of unsigned int
+case it should be used instead of unsigned int.
+It is not a specific

 C++ type, but also available in, e.g., C. Usually it is defined